Kellett School: Academic

 Computer Science and Physical Education lessons.
 In Year Seven, a language choice of Mandarin, French and Spanish, and from Year Eight upwards, the additional choice of Latin and Coding is offered.

 In Years 10 and 11, students are prepared for IGCSEs in the following subjects: English Language, English Literature, Maths (with Further Maths also available for some), Chemistry, Biology and Physics.
-Students then select four further subjects from one or two languages, History, Geography, Business Studies, Economics, Media Studies, Art, Design Technology, Drama or Computer Science.
+Students then select four further subjects from Chinese (Foreign Language), Chinese (as a second language), French, Spanish, History, Geography, Business Studies, Economics, Media Studies, Art, Design Technology, Drama, Computer Science, Oceanography and Innovation, Physical Education, and Music.

+In Years 12 and 13, students are prepared for a choice of three or four A-Levels as well as a choice of an elective, with choices of an Extended Project Qualification, a LAMDA public speaking course, and a Mini-MBA course.

-All students throughout the school take the award winning Positively Kellett course, a lesson designed to evaluate properties such as public speaking, and gives knowledge about the global goals, character strengths and anti-bullying.
+All students throughout the school take the award winning Positively Kellett course, a lesson designed to build skills such as public speaking, give knowledge about global goals, build character strengths and promote anti-bullying.